nteract/vdom/README.md

 - Render the layout in **Jupyter** frontends (jupyterlab, nteract).
 - Serialize layout for rehydration in your web app.

-:warning: This library is a work in progress. :warning:

 ## Check out the power of VDOM!

 Start with Python code and run it: